 The best place to start is your GP.
-The GP can refer you to a range of specialist support services like psychologists, psychiatrists, family therapists, rehabilitation services or community health services.
+Your GP can refer you to a range of specialist support services like psychologists, psychiatrists, counsellors, rehabilitation services or community health services.

 There are also many mental health organisations across Australia that offer great resources and can put you in touch with appropriate services:

 - Beyond Blue: information and support to deal with depression, anxiety and related disorders